searchSearch

 Upon arrival at Hanoi Airport, your private guide and driver are waiting to meet you, holding up a welcome signboard with your names on it and take you directly to your hotel in the Old Quarter.

 We have left this afternoon free for you to relax, unwind and become accustomed to your new surroundings.
-There will be a short tour briefing this evening with your guide followed by a welcome dinner at KOTO restaurant, a social enterprise that trains and employs underprivileged youth to provide a step up in life.

 Please note: Your travel documents contain a Visa-on-Arrival letter (unless otherwise arranged).
 Please ensure to pack this in your carry-on luggage.
 Your Visa-on-Arrival letter must be presented to Customs upon entry into the country.